 Gregory T. Smith is a Partner at Klein, Thorpe and Jenkins, Ltd., in Chicago, where he concentrates his practice in municipal and local government law.
 He was named an Emerging Lawyer in 2015 – 2018.
 Mr. Smith received his B.S. from DePaul University and his J.D. from Chicago-Kent College of Law, where he was on the Dean’s List and an Associate Editor of the Chicago-Kent Journal of Intellectual Property.

-Scott F. Uhler is a Partner at Klein, Thorpe & Jenkins, Ltd., in Chicago, where he concentrates his practice in school, municipal, library, and election law.
-He is a member of the National and Illinois Councils of School Attorneys and of the Chicago Bar Association School Law Committee.
-He has also been named a Leading Lawyer since 2005.
-Mr. Uhler received his undergraduate degree from the University of Notre Dame and the University of Illinois, his Master’s Degree from the University of Illinois, and his J.D. from DePaul University College of Law.
+Scott F. Uhleris a Partner at Klein, Thorpe & Jenkins, Ltd., in Chicago, where he concentrates his practice in school, municipal, library, and election law.
+He has been a member of the Illinois and Chicago Bar Associations, Illinois Municipal League, International Municipal Lawyers Association, National and Illinois Councils of School Attorneys, and the Illinois and American Library Associations.
+Mr. Uhler received his undergraduate degree from the University of Notre Dame and the University of Illinois, his master’s degree from the University of Illinois, and his J.D. from DePaul University College of Law.